Cryptopeppe/blog/content/overview/CX Overview.it.md

 *
 ```

-The *examples/looping.cx* program is being run 5 steps at a time.
+Il programma *examples/looping.cx* is being run 5 steps at a time.
 We
 can see that 5 steps are required in order for the program to
 re-evaluate the *while* condition, print the counter, and add 1 to the
 counter.